abhaynayar/manabu/README.md

 # Manabu

-Deep learning from scratch.
+Deep learning notebooks.

-In this repository, I aim to re-implement notebooks from the deep learning specialization.
-The specialization's programming assignments only test us on a few cursory points, and so we miss out on learning a lot of the finer details.

-The primary purpose of this repository is to understand and experiment with deep learning algorithms from the ground-up, and to eventually move beyond the specialization and learn state-of-the-art algorithms and architectures.
+The purpose of this repository is to learn deep learning from the ground-up and to eventually learn the engineering and infrastructure skills required for applying it to the real world.

-Another purpose of this repository is to learn the infrastructure and engineering side of deep learning in order to be a step closer to building end-to-end deep learning products.
-So for this repository, I will not be using any cloud notebook platforms, and instead work on my own environment setup.